Dedicated to raising healthy parrots and preserving endangered species.

 Please contact us if you cannot find an answer to your question.

-The best way to get an update on the availability of a parrot is to check this website which will be updated several times per day.
+The best way to get an update on the availability of a parrot is to check this website which will be updated as often as I can.

 I am trying my best to respond within 24 hours.
 Please be patient as I am flooded with messages and am responding to people in the order their message was received.

-Also, keep in mind that I work full time, take care of my parrots and other animals, take my daughter, self, and animals to doctor appointments, and am preparing to move, so I really am doing the best that I can.
+Also, keep in mind that I work full time online, take care of my daughter, and am making arrangements to relocate, so I really am doing the best that I can.

 All offers will be taken into consideration, however due to an overwhelming outpour of interest, parrots with multiple interested parties will go to the party with the offer at or closest to the asking price and/or the home that is the best fit.